Phage Display Surface Display

 Our Approach

-Rx Biosciences uses yeast display system for the monitoring of the antibody maturation.
-An antibody expressed at the surface is allowed to bind to the antigen at increasing stringency and antigen-binding yeast cell population is sorted out using Fluorescence Assisted Cell Sorting (FACS).
-The antibody is then purified over an affinity column.
+At Rx Biosciences, we also use the yeast display system to monitor antibody maturation.
+We express the antibody on the cell surface and allow it to bind to the antigen under increasing stringency.
+Then, we sort the antigen-binding yeast cell population using Fluorescence-Assisted Cell Sorting (FACS).
+Afterward, we purify the selected antibody over an affinity column.

 Service Highlights